10 Best AI Agent Frameworks Compared (2026)

 Whether you’re building your first agent or evaluating options for your team’s next project, this guide will save you the trial-and-error phase.
 No fluff.
 No affiliate bias.
 Just honest breakdowns of what each framework does well—and where it falls short.

 If you need a refresher on what AI agents actually are, that’s a good place to start.
+You may also want to understand the key differences between generative AI and agentic AI before selecting a framework.
 Otherwise, let’s dive into the frameworks.

 Quick Comparison: AI Agent Frameworks at a Glance